-The financial results for the three months ended March 31, 2022, were below prior year by \$1.4 million and \$1.1 million below plan.
-Significant variances from prior year and plan are explained below:
+The financial results for the nine months ended September 30, 2022, were better than prior year by \$0.6 million, but \$0.6 million below plan.
+Significant changes from prior year and variances from plan are explained below:

+- Coastal pilotage revenues increased 18% from prior year due to the return of cruise ships in 2022 after a two

-- Coastal pilotage revenues decreased 12% from prior year and 13% below plan for the first three months of fiscal 2022 because of the drop in traffic volumes.
-Changes in assignment volumes compared to prior year for key product sectors were as follows:
+year absence.
+However, revenues were only 1% above plan for the first nine months of fiscal 2022 because of

+an unexpected drop in traffic volumes in other sectors.
+Changes in assignment volumes compared to prior year

+for key product sectors were as follows:

-- \circ Containers (8)%
+- Containers (8)%

-- Grain (57)%
+- \circ Grain (52)%

-- \circ Forest Products (16)%
+- Forest Products 1%

-- o Coal 6%
+- o Coal 14%

-- \circ Auto (6)%
+- Auto (1)%

+- Cruise ships generated 1,206 assignments in the first nine months of 2022, compared to no cruise assignments in 2021

-The changes in coastal revenues compared to prior year are largely mirrored in the changes in coastal contract expenses, which vary directly with changes in revenue volumes.
-Offsetting any drop in coastal contract expenses were increases in contract rates payable to the BC Coast Pilots under a new contract, which came into effect as of January 1, 2022
+The changes in coastal revenues compared to prior year are largely mirrored in the changes in coastal contract expenses, which vary directly with changes in assignment volumes.

-Overall, the margins for coastal pilotage for the first three months of fiscal 2022 were 9% of revenue, down from 11% for the same period in the prior year.
-The decrease in margins is due largely to the new contract rates that came into effect in January.
-Corresponding increases in our service charges will not come into effect until June 2022.
+Overall, the margins for coastal pilotage for the first nine months of fiscal 2022 were 7% of revenue, down from 13% for the same period in the prior year.
+The decrease in margins is due largely to new contract rates payable to coastal pilots that came into effect in January, but without a corresponding increase in our service charges until June 2022.
+Coastal margins are also slightly below plan due to a larger than expected impact from cruise ships, which typically generate lower than average margins.